 As for startling connections between the theory of computation and other areas of mathematics let me refer to the very recent post with the big news on the sunflower conjecture.

-In the spirit of the coming Israeli elections let me promise to report more on our recent great Oberwolfach conference, on my visit to CERN, and to tell more about the sunflower progress, and about various combinatorics (and more) news I heard about.
+In the spirit of the coming Israeli elections , I promise to report more on our recent great Oberwolfach conference, on my visit to CERN, and to provide more details on the sunflower progress, and about various combinatorics (and more) news I heard about.

 Update: in partial fulfillment of my promises here are a couple of pictures from CERN and Oberwolfach.